veebch/photon/README.md

 4. Push to the branch (git push origin feature/fooBar)
 5. Create a new Pull Request

-If that all looks a bit too programmy, and if you have some photography expertise that you think could be embedded in the code then raise an issue on GitHub or mail us.
+If that all looks a bit too programmy, and if you have some photography expertise that you think could be embedded in the code then raise an issue on GitHub or [contact us](https://www.veeb.ch/contact).

 ## Licence